tfdori/ChIP-seq_analysis/list_files/README.md

-This folder contains input list files (.lst) for the scripts and report file.
+This folder contains input list files for the scripts.